Coming soon RE/COVER green

 BNZ's New Flagship Store

 BNZ's new flagship store opened on Queen Street on the 2nd of May 2013.
-They used FreeScale Crystal Carpet tiles.
-Here are some photos below...
+They used freeSCALE Crystal Carpet tiles.
+Here is a video of the complete transformation below.

 Vorwerk Freescale carpet tiles used at, The Barclay Center, Brooklyn, New York

 Tuesday December 18, 2012 11:31

 2012-2015 New Carpet Range Tile Release from Toli